davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 In this lab, you'll form hypotheses about the time complexity (running time) of various algorithms, and validate/reject those hypotheses through experimentation, analysis of its results, and drawing conclusions.
 You will be generating plots and be providing a Lab Report.

+In the lab, all algorithms that you need to analyze are list-based, but clearly, the analysis of algorithms extend beyond lists.
+I chose list processing as a vehicle, because they're easier to visualize.

 #### Student Outcomes

 - To apply critical and scientific thinking to the analysis of algorithms